Food is good medicine. That’s especially true when you have ulcerative colitis (UC), which is a type of inflammatory bowel disease (IBD).

 Changing your diet doesn’t mean you have to settle for bland food.
 Add flavor to your meals with a variety of herbs.
 Spices are usually easy for people with UC to tolerate, even on flare days.

-A well-balanced diet is important for everyone.
+A balanced diet is important for everyone.
 Eating nutritious foods is especially critical when you have UC.
 Ulcerative colitis can affect how well your body absorbs vitamins and minerals.

 Some vegetables are more likely to cause UC symptoms than others.
 The more colorful the vegetables you choose, the more nutrition you’ll get.
 Try different vegetables and cooking methods to see which ones bother you and which ones you can tolerate.